-I made this recipe from Martha Stewart’s new cookbook One Pot, and only needed her classicenameled cast iron pan(available exclusively at Macy’s) to make it.
-The recipe is very straightforward, coat the chicken cutlets in a bit of flour, brown them in butter and oil, add the mushrooms, thyme, and wine to the mix and voila!
+The recipe is very straightforward, coat the chicken cutlets in a bit of flour, brown them in butter, add the mushrooms, thyme, and wine to the mix and voila!
 Dinner is served.
-The earthiness of the mushrooms pares down the acidity of the dry white wine, and the rich and savory flavor that comes from chicken + butter provides the perfect compliment to the other two.
+The earthiness of the mushrooms pares down the acidity of the dry white wine, and the rich and savory flavor that comes from the chicken and butter provides the perfect compliment to the other two.
 As far as the flour goes, it helps to thicken up the sauce a bit, but if you wanted to go gluten-free you could easily substitute cornstarch as an alternative thickening agent.

 - 3 tablespoons unsalted butter